jcachong/homepage/static/pages/blog/php-foreach-by-reference-considered-harmful.md

 ### PHP foreach by Reference Considered Harmful

+If you've ever worked with PHP, you've seen `foreach` loops.
+`foreach` is PHP's standard construct for iterating over arrays, and it is ubiquitous in the language.
+But using `foreach` can have some surprising consequences when used with references.

-Consider the following snippet of code.
+Consider the following apparently ineffectual snippet of code.

 ```php
 <?php